in , , , , , , , ,

 sparks urgent calls for action amidst a national struggle for affordable homes.

-Federal Government Housing Crisis: Unpacking Canada's Struggle for Affordable Homes
+: Unpacking Canada’s Struggle for Affordable Homes

 Traditionally, the federal government played a significant role in providing subsidized housing for those unable to afford market prices.
-This commitment was evident after World War II, when returning veterans and workers found in affordable housing initiatives.
+This commitment was evident after World War II, when returning veterans and workers found support in affordable housing initiatives.
 Similarly, in the 1970s and 80s, as economic recessions took their toll, intervened to address the mounting pressure for accessible housing.
 However, a shift in this stance began to take shape in the early to mid-1990s.

 During this period, successive governments—first the Conservative administration under Brian Mulroney, followed by Jean Chretien’s Liberal government—began to withdraw from the realm of affordable housing.
 Facing economic deficits and the global influence of neoliberalism, Ottawa drastically cut spending on housing programs.
 This included the discontinuation of the federal co-operative housing program, which had facilitated the construction of nearly 60,000 homes.
 Ultimately, the federal government ceased the construction of new affordable housing units altogether.
 The ramifications of this decision are still deeply felt today.